 DJI Mavic Pro Drone: I mean, who doesn’t want a drone?
 It’s the hottest new tech gadget for 2017!
 It’s not cheap, but it’s totally worth it.
 If you’re going to get a drone, this one is the best for transporting as its SUPER compact (the size of a water bottle basically) and pretty light.
 This fits in my backpack which I have outline below, along with ALL my other gadgets including the drone remote, camera, extra lenses, GoPro’s, tripod, and more!

-GoPro Hero 4 Session: I am a proud GoPro ambassador and obsessed with GoPro selfie pics if you didn’t notice!
-(I have recently upgrade to the 5, but this is the one I used in all my travel photos from 2016).
+GoPro Hero 11 Black: I am a proud GoPro ambassador and obsessed with GoPro selfie pics if you didn’t notice!
+The Gopro cameras are the best for action and underwater shots, and of course for taking those selfies when you’re traveling solo.
 It’s super small, compact, and easy to travel with.
 Plus it’s so much fun to use! 🙂

-These were both shot with my GoPro Hero 4 Session.
+These were both shot with my GoPro.
 Notice how GoPro’s signature fish-eye lens gets everything in?

 The first shot is a completely unedited underwater shot I took recently in the Galapagos.
 Look how clear it is!